bluepylons/Boston/Experimental designs/Lower profile 3DP/README.md

 | ----------------------------------- | -------- | ------------      | ----------------------------------------------------------------------------------- |
 | M3x0.5 DIN 934 hex nut, zinc plated | 12       | 90591A250         | Also available from Bel-Metric as NR3CLZ.
 Do not use stainless due to galling risk. |

-A complete parts needed bill-of-materials table is below:
+A summary bill-of-materials table is below:

 | Part description                   | Quantity (if needed) | Type       | Notes                                                                     |
 | ---------------------------------- | -------------------- | ---------- | ------------------------------------------------------------------------- |